Workplace Utilization and Occupancy Sensors – How to Get Started

 By monitoring occupancy and utilization of the office spaces you can:

 Once you’ve gotten your occupancy monitoring devices installed and ready, you need something to view and analyze your workplace occupancy data.
-Commonly the IoT data is gathered to a dashboard or a digital twin of the office, from which the data can be both seen in real-time and analyzed for reporting.
-Digital twin office solutions bring the occupancy information beyond facility management needs and offer value to the end-user as well: with real-time occupancy information employees can find available meeting rooms and desks in an efficient way.
+Commonly the IoT data is gathered on a dashboard or a digital twin of the office, from which the data can be both seen in real-time and analyzed for reporting.
+Digital twin office solutions bring occupancy information beyond facility management needs and offer value to the end-user as well: with real-time occupancy information, employees can find available meeting rooms and desks efficiently.

 Haltian Empathic Building digital twin solution visualizes occupancy data in real-time, as well as provides extensive reports all in one place.

-Having your workplace occupancy sensors on a map of your office makes sense in IoT management and inventory point of view as well: from the map, you can find all the sensors and check their status, and battery levels and change their position virtually if the physical spot is changed.
+Having your workplace occupancy sensors on a map of your office makes sense from an IoT management and inventory point of view as well: from the map, you can find all the sensors check their status, and battery levels, and change their position virtually if the physical spot is changed.

 What comes after occupancy sensors and data visualization?
 It’s time for workplace optimization